joemasilotti/masilotti.com/src/_posts/2023-04-18-debug-turbo-native-apps-with-safari.md

 ![No Inspectable Applications](/images/debug-turbo-native-apps-with-safari/no-inspectable-applications.png){:standalone}

 First, ensure you are running the latest versions of Safari, Xcode, and iOS.

-But I did have issues with iOS 16.4.
-Installing iOS 16.0 on a simulator fixed the issue.

 Second, try restarting the simulator, Safari, and Xcode in different orders.
 Sometimes launching the app *after* Safari is open works.
 Other times it works the other way around.
 Experiment and see what works for your machine!